felix-wg/learningResources/README.md

 After C I thought I should learn C++ because it's the next step.
 So I just googled a book about it and found [this](https://www.amazon.de/programmieren-lernen-professionell-anwenden-L-C3-B6sungen-dp-344647689X/dp/344647689X/ref=dp_ob_title_bk) book.
 The chapters I've read were pretty good and I learned a lot from it.
 But I didn't read the whole book because I switched to Java after that.
 Note that this book is also in german.

 ### Python
 Python was more like a side project for me.
 I just wanted to learn it to write some fun small scripts.
-But Python is a good language things like Math or Machine Learning.
+But Python is a good language for things like Math or Machine Learning.
 This I also learned mostly from [W3Schools](https://www.w3schools.com/python/default.asp).
 After that I started with little projects and googled everything else I didn't know at that point.

 ### Java
 I had to learn some Java for university.
 For that I bought a Java [book](https://www.amazon.de/Java-Kompendium-Professionell-programmieren-lernen/dp/3966450534/ref=sr_1_1?__mk_de_DE=ÅMÅŽÕÑ&crid=2YNW57L9MH2AJ&keywords=java+kompendium&qid=1694629231&s=books&sprefix=java+kompendium%2Cstripbooks%2C80&sr=1-1) from Amazon.
 It was a good book but I didn't read it completely.
 I just read the chapters I needed for university.
 But I think it's a good book for beginners.
+Note that this book is also in german.

 ### Rust
 Right now I am learning Rust.
 I will added some resources here further down the line.